 Introduction:

-When managing a business, especially one reliant on acquiring goods or services, understanding the distinction between procurement and purchasing is vital.
-While the terms are often used interchangeably, they represent different processes and responsibilities within an organisation.
-Here we explore the nuances of procurement and purchasing to clarify their roles and importance.
+When managing a business, particularly one that depends on acquiring goods or services, it’s important to understand the difference between procurement and purchasing.
+Although these terms are often used interchangeably, they refer to distinct processes and responsibilities within an organisation.
+In this article, we’ll clarify the roles and significance of procurement and purchasing.

 What is Procurement?: